Jump to:

-From Beer Cocktail to Skillet
+From Cocktail to Skillet

 We conceived this spicy shrimp recipe on a Saturday morning while sipping on particularly tasty, freshly mixed Michelada beer cocktails with Clamato, complete with picante cocktail shrimp skewers and celery sticks.